-If you are injecting, make sure to use clean equipment (including needles) every time and do not share with others.
-You can access clean injecting equipment from your local needle exchange.
+If you are injecting, make sure to use new, sterile equipment (including needles) every time and do not share with others.
+You can access new and sterile injecting equipment from your local needle exchange.
 It is recommended that you avoid injecting in the same place every time as this can cause more damage and infection to the area.

 For more information on how to be safer when using drugs and alcohol, see Safer using.

 To order self-help workbooks and other free resources for safer use, see Resources.

 What happens if you have too many stimulants like Ritalin or Adderall?

 The negative effects of prescription stimulants can range from feeling mildly unwell to experiencing a potentially life-threatening overdose.
 There is no specific amount of a drug that will cause an overdose, this depends on what drug you are using, how often you use and your individual body.